squidish/ConnectZ/README.md

 X = Width of frame
 Y = Length of frame
-Z = Minimum number of counters in a straight needed to win the game
+Z = Minimum number of counters in a straight needed to win the game.

 The numbers below X,Y,Z represent the columns where a counter is inserted by alternating players, assuming that player 1 goes first.

 See the contents of the directory ./test for examples and tests.
-Run the bash script ./runtests.sh
+Run the bash `script ./runtests.sh`.

 # Board Representation